dataset-ninja/road-vehicle/ABSTRACT.md

-**Road Vehicle** dataset contains Bangladesh road valencias images with annotation.
-This dataset will be a great asset for autonomous vehicles and also for traffic management projects.
+The **Road Vehicle** dataset contains Bangladesh road valencias images with annotation.
+There are two separate splits in this dataset, one contains *train* images and the other contains *valid* images.
+The author hopes it  will be a great asset for autonomous vehicles and traffic management projects.
+The dataset is properly made for YOLO v5 real-time vehicle detection project.